ayana-morgenstern/DH5000/oct30.md

 Pick what works best for you and what you are studying/trying to get. *Shiny Hammer problem: You apply this tool to everything because it is awesome*.

 - corpus.byu.edu
+- Voyant Tools
+Use it to learn how computer-assissted analysis works.
+Use it to study texts.
+Add functionality to online collections.
+Saves what you do.
+The individual panels can be embedded into an open notebook.
+Can be run off computer (IE: doesn't have to be on web, more secure for sensitive data).

+## Summary/General Thoughts:

+- Text analysis programming is a useful tool that allows reserachers to look at data from a large body of text that may not necessarily be apparent to the human reader.
+- Traditional modes of research are not outdated and the human element is very much present in research.